The Need To Survive

 Every moment you are awake, your mind is consuming this information.
 And even when you are asleep, your brain is still hard at work.
 Continually processing and crunching this data over and over and over again.
 Determining with each piece of data, what is needed, and what is vital to your survival.

 The Path Of Least Resistance

-Think of yourself as an example.
-If you are looking at a website and it either doesn’t make sense right away or is overly complicated, and you just don’t “get it,” what do you and I commonly do?
+Have you ever been looking at a website that didn’t make sense right away or was overly complicated?
+You know, one that you just don’t “get it?”
+So what do you and I commonly do?
 We keep on scrolling.

-When it comes to the internet, you could say that when the “going get’s tough,” your brain just automatically orders the “Next!” command, and we tend to move on.
+When it comes to the internet, you could say that when the “going get’s tough,” your brain automatically orders us to move on.
+Next!